Some people think on-page SEO is just throwing your keywords on the page.

 But there’s a challenge:

 You need to be decently engaging and articulate when that camera turns on.
-This takes time and practice.
+You can only accomplish this through time and practice.

 I won’t get too deep into creating video because it’s outside the scope of this guide, but one huge recommendation I have is to script out your content.